Mahmudur Rahman: Caretaker government

-On 31 March 2007, the Establishment Ministry (under the caretaker government) announced that it had completed a three-person inquiry into the actions of some of the senior officials at the November 2006 meeting with ex-energy advisor Rahman.
+On 31 March 2007, the Establishment Ministry (under the caretaker government) announced that it had completed a three-person inquiry into the actions of some of the senior officials at the November 2006 meeting with ex-energy advisor Mahmudur Rahman.
 As a result, it reassigned 13 men out of office to positions as "officers on special duty" (OSD).
 Three of the men were "joint secretaries, four deputy secretaries and six senior assistant secretaries."

 The CTG in late 2008 began to prepare for an election that year.
-In October 2008, shortly before the December election, Rahman filed a complaint with the Anti-Corruption Commission (ACC), against its chair General Hasan Mashhud Chowdhury.
-Rahman accused the BNP appointee of having misappropriated 224.1 million taka in a money-laundering scheme.
+In October 2008, shortly before the December election, Mahmudur Rahman filed a complaint with the Anti-Corruption Commission, against its chair General Hasan Mashhud Chowdhury.
+Mahmudur Rahman accused the BNP appointee of having misappropriated 224.1 million taka in a money-laundering scheme.
 After an investigation, on 19 March 2009, an ACC internal committee dismissed the complaint as "baseless and unmotivated".
-It noted that Rahman had failed to appear personally before the committee to provide evidence.
+It noted that Mahmudur Rahman had failed to appear personally before the committee to provide evidence.

 The election was held on 29 December 2008.
 The Awami League and its Grand Alliance came to power with two-thirds of the seats in Parliament.
 In 2010, the Awami League government charged the 13 bureaucrats of what had become known as the "Uttara Conspiracy" with sedition.
 They received bail.
 At that time, eleven were still serving in the government and two had retired.

 Newspaper career

 In 2008, Mahmudur Rahman bought the ownership of the Bengali-language, daily newspaper Amar Desh, and was appointed acting editor.
 He has made it a leading opposition paper.

-On 28 December 2008, the day before national elections, an Awami League committee chairman accused Rahman of collaborating to print fake ballot papers with his presses in order for BNP supporters to rig the election.
+On 28 December 2008, the day before national elections, an Awami League committee chairman accused Mahmudur Rahman of collaborating to print fake ballot papers with his presses in order for BNP supporters to rig the election.
 The Awami League-coalition won the 2008 election by an overwhelming margin, winning two-thirds of the seats in Parliament.
 It had promised to set up an International Crimes Tribunal to prosecute war crimes during the Bangladesh Liberation War.

+Activism

+South Asian Policy Initiative (SAPI)

+South Asian Policy Initiative is a transnational research-based think-tank promoting research and policies that strengthen human rights and democracy in the South and Southeast Asian region.
+It is led by Bangladeshi pro-opposition figure and Amardesh newspaper editor Mahmudur Rahman.
+The think tank is registered and headquartered in Australia.

+Objectives

+The primary focus of SAPI is to undertake policy-relevant research and analysis that informs and influences decision-making processes related with human rights and democracy in the South Asian and Southeast Asian region.